emilytmclean/emilymclean.github.io/masculinity.md

 that, following their loss of exclusive jurisdiction over positions of power or work, men have also lost their sense of purpose and have consequently fallen into a form of nihilistic depression.
 The increasing prevalence of young men failing to “launch” is attributed to the rise in single mother/fatherless families since the 1950s.
 He further suggests that increased male participation in traditional nuclear families would benefit both fathers and sons, giving fathers a unique purpose and sons a strong role model.
+While I find this to be an interesting argument, I think it is ultimately a flawed one.
+The nuclear family has really only been the hegemonic form of the familial structure in certain cultures and time periods, with other family structures like ["extended family" historically being the more popular structure](https://www.npr.org/2018/05/13/610777733/parenting-myths-and-facts).
+Moreso, I think Farrell fails to establish any inherent quality of men and women that the opposite gender cannot emulate.